 Now that you’ve successfully grown and harvested your hydroponic eggplant, only one question remains - what will you do with it all?

-Whether you choose to fry it, bake it, grill it, make some pickles, or perhaps whip up a batch of everyone’s favorite - eggplant parmesan! - you’re sure to find plenty of delicious uses for this tasty vegetable.
+Whether you choose to fry it, bake it, grill it, make some pickles, or perhaps whip up a batch of everyone’s favorite - eggplant parmesan! - you’re sure to find plenty of delicious uses for this tasty fruit.